 Following its SRO mandate from the RBI for Industry-level Client Grievance Redressal, MFIN launched a Toll-Free Client Grievance Redressal Helpline 18002700317 in July 2015.
 The objective of the grievance resolution mechanism is to provide an escalation mechanism to the clients to address the grievances unresolved by NBFC-MFIs and to understand systemic client grievance issues emerging and address them.

 In the event of clients reaching out to MFIN, the SRO facilitates communication of client complaints to the concerned NBFC-MFI and tracks its resolution.
 In case the case is not resolved to the satisfaction of the client within the stipulated Turn Around Time (TAT), MFIN’s Enforcement Committee steps in to resolve the issue and directs the concerned NBFC-MFI to resolve the issue.
-Lack of compliance can lead to the NBFC-MFI being penalised by the Enforcement Committee of MFIN.
+Lack of compliance can lead to the NBFC-MFI being penalized by the Enforcement Committee of MFIN.

 Financial education is the most critical component of client protection as it provides client information, understanding and knowledge to make informed financial decisions.
 SRO has been taking several initiatives across using different means towards this as under:

 Awareness of Credit Bureaus: Collateral has been developed for the customers to educate them about credit bureaus and how this impacts their ability to access credit from formal financial institutions.
-Under this project, training of trainers (ToT) were also conducted for staff of member NBFC-MFIs staff so that customer training component for credit bureaus can be integrated with their training program for the customers.
+Under this project, training of trainers (ToT) was also conducted for staff of member NBFC-MFIs staff so that customer training component for credit bureaus can be integrated with their training program for the customers.

 Research, Development and Knowledge